kshaa/concourse-droplet/README.md

 Terraform returned an IP of the Concourse droplet, you now have a working Concourse server, read some [Concourse documentations](http://concoursetutorial.com/) and have fun.

+_Note: to connect to the concourse server use the following:_

+`fly --target concourse_server login --concourse-url http://IP_OR_DOMAIN`
+The important thing to note here is the `http://` in the URL, the url must match `CONCOURSE_EXTERNAL_URL` from `/deploy/terraform/secrets.env`

 # After quick-starting
 #### Kill: (This will destroy all data)